On-premise PBX vs. hosted VoIP

 Points to Consider that remain Important

 • New Communication Apps - About ten years ago, a must-have requirement for a new PBX for some was an automated call-back feature.
 Callers would maintain their position in the queue and receive an automated call back when their time came.
 Presently AI (Artificial Intelligence) suggested message responses that automate note-taking and generate call summaries are popular.
 With that in mind, which next feature will be critical?
 Hosted PBX solutions and some telecom companies (i.e. Mitel, Avaya, etc.) are constantly developing new features they will eventually roll out.
 As a consequence, price increases become the norm.
-The case with on-premise IP-PBX systems remain more cumbersome, as either upgraded versions of software or a new IP-PBX server become neccessary.
+The case with on-premise IP-PBX systems remain more cumbersome, as either upgraded versions of software or a new IP-PBX server become necessary.
 Upgrading adds expense.

 • ADVANTAGE - For some very small companies, a cloud-based business PBX.
 For very large companies an on-premises PBX.